Skip to main content

 • Recreational, youth and cultural centers

-Keep in mind how much additional revenue those enrollments or new services have generated to compare to your marketing costs so you can determine your profit.
+Keep in mind how much additional revenue enrollments or new services have generated to compare to your marketing costs so you can determine your profit.

 What will be the layout of my written marketing plan?

-• Your Business’s Brand and Identity
+• Brand and identity

-• Your values statement
+• Values statement

-• Competitor Analysis
+• Competitor analysis

 • Opportunities for growth

-• Marketing Goals
+• Marketing goals

-• The timeline for your marketing activities
+• Timeline for marketing activities

-• The budget needed to execute your marketing plan
+• Budget to execute marketing plan

 The information contained here is for educational purposes only and is not intended to constitute legal, tax, or financial advice.